Olivein123/Potolin_Perceptron/README.md

 A CS346 Intelligent Systems 2 assignment.
 This project aims to implement a simple NOR logic gate using perceptron algorithm.

+Assumptions:
+Initial weight values for w1 and w2 will always be 0.

 Findings:
 The model will successfully learn to compute for the NOR gate iff the bias is set to 0 and initial learning rate is not greater that 1.5 but not less than or equal to 0.